The volume-preserving Willmore flow: Localized energy estimates

-\end{prop} \begin{proof} Follows from {\cite[Proposition 2.6]{KSSI}} and the estimate in \Cref{lem:A^6Estimate}. \end{proof} {This will be the crucial tool in studying the volume-preserving Willmore flow if the \emph{concentration of curvature} is controlled, cf. \Cref{sec:BlowUp,sec:Int est Lambda,sec:lifespan}.
+{This will be the crucial tool in studying the volume-preserving Willmore flow if the \emph{concentration of curvature} is controlled, cf. \Cref{sec:BlowUp,sec:Int est Lambda,sec:lifespan}.
 Note that in \Cref{lem:curvatureIntegralsEstimate}, a term involving $\lambda$ and a cubic power of $A$ occur.
 However, the energy decay only allows us to control square powers of $A$, hence we have to pay the price in terms of a higher power of the Lagrange multiplier. } \begin{prop} Suppose $f\colon [0,T)\times \Sigma\to\R^3$ is a volume-preserving Willmore flow.
 If

 where $\varepsilon_0>0$ is as in \Cref{prop:KSSIProp2.6MitA^6} and $\gamma$ is as in \eqref{eq:gamma}, then we have